Sika Deer

 - They were first introduced in the Chesapeake Bay watershed on James Island in Dorchester County, Maryland, in 1916.

 - Previous studies have suggested that although they are an exotic species, sika deer are not considered invasive because they do not directly compete with native wildlife for food and habitat.
-Recent research, however, has suggested that the increasing number and expanding range of sika deer may be of growing concern for the success of native white-tailed deer populations.
+Some research, however, has suggested that the increasing number and expanding range of sika deer may be of growing concern for the success of native white-tailed deer populations.

 - Sika Deer – Assateague Island National Seashore